-BEST - Building Engineering and Science Talent.
+This book was generated by the Magic Book Project.
+Editor.
 Cheat Sheet: 100 Foods You Might Be Saying Wrong.
 Sometimes it feels like you need a dictionary to read a menu in San Francisco.

 Even people who know food pretty well often have to ask the server to explain listed ingredients.
 So I was interested when SFGate posted this article of 100 commonly mispronounced food words.
 The guide includes a definition of each food, a phonetic pronunciation, and even an audio recording of each word.
-There were some surprising inclusions, like croissant, caramel, and arugula.
-But this compilation – originally run in the San Antonio Express News – seems to take the whole nation into account, rather than just areas of the US that enjoy eating hard to pronounce, totally obscure foods like we do in the Bay Area.
-While the list is pretty elementary (wait, some people are pronouncing "tortilla" wrong?)
-Are there any foods you've had a hard time pronouncing?
+Kevin Kelly.
+Stormscape Time Lapse Video - Nicolaus Wegner Slate.

 Or, she is a sorceress capable of summoning heaven and earth with the simple wave of a wand.
 Or, maybe she's just a brilliant artist, one who makes Monet look like a pre-kindergarten finger-painter named Billy.
 Judging by the breathtaking video below, we're going to go with all three.
 Last October, Slate's resident astronomer, Phil Plait, posted a time-lapse video from photographer Nicolaus Wegner, documenting the remarkable formation of storms, set to a stirring soundtrack.

 Ostensibly it is about the "teleological suspension of the ethical", that is, the suspension of the moral law for the sake of a higher law.
 Kierkegaard cites Genesis, where Abraham is commanded by God to kill his son Isaac.
 Although God must be obeyed, murder is immoral (it is not technically against the Mosaic law since it had not yet been delivered—but no matter, it is against our conscience).

 The ethical is thus suspended for a higher goal (telos).
 On another level, this work is about his failed engagement to Regine Olsen.
 As Either/Or is concerned with the esthetic and the ethical, Fear and Trembling is concerned with the ethical and the religious.
 Belsebuub's Official Website.
 Turek vs. Hitchens Debate: Does God Exist?
 Meet the Feminist "Godless Congregation" Challenging Atheism's Bro-Culture.
 A Carl Sagan quote featured by Harvard's Humanist Hub, a feminist-minded secular community center.

 Across the United States, the number of people who don’t consider themselves religious is rapidly rising—one in five Americans is now religiously unaffiliated.
 Within this expanding group of non-religious folks, though, there’s a clear gender gap.
 According to the 2012 Pew study "Nones on the Rise," while Americans who identify their religion as “nothing in particular” are rather evenly divided by gender, only 36 percent of people who identify as atheists and agnostics are women.
 Back in 2011, Victoria Bekiempis wrote a piece for Bitch called “The Unbelievers: New Atheism and the Old Boys Club,” which took aim at the gender imbalance in secular communities.